James-G72/PythonChess/README.md

 # PythonChess
 This is a chess game made using TkInter.
-The idea is to use this as a platform for developing a simple chess AI player.
+To run the game stockfish must be installed as an excecutable.
 The code uses a class system and is run from HostFile.py.

 <img width="952" alt="Screenshot 2020-08-23 at 12 14 39" src="https://user-images.githubusercontent.com/66065325/90977062-67c44000-e53a-11ea-943c-d1644a1bcf2a.png">